oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![Adding a new switch activity](./images/config-switch-activity3.png " ")

 ## Task 14: Create Activity Variable for Free Consultation
-We need to base the Switch condition outcome on a calculation (the number of days since the patient's last visit to the same doctor) .
-To store the calculation result we will create an Activity Variable for the Free Consultation? activity.
+We need to base the Switch condition outcome on a calculation (the number of days since the patient's last visit to the same doctor).
+To store the calculation result, we will create an Activity Variable for the Free Consultation?
+Activity.

 *TechTip:*